aascode/rd.emo.categorical/README.md

 ### LLD-SVM-DNN
 SVM or DNN models with LLD features
+- LLD features extraction
   0. Set the paths of opensmile and IEMOCAP database in SmileFeatureExtraction.py.
   1. Run SmileFeatureExtraction.py to extract LLD features.
+The features will be saved in "./features/" fold.
+- Training models
+  2.